 The Sync with SharePoint

 project management.
-Project Server is not required for this functionality; SharePoint Foundation 2013 is the minimum for using the Sync to SharePoint
+Project Server is not required for this functionality; SharePoint Foundation 2013 or SharePoint Foundation 2016 is the minimum requirement for using the Sync to SharePoint

 Because we save the .mpp file to the Project Site's Site Assets, you should not save a local copy of the plan for editing.
-You will always want to use "Open with Project
+You will always use Open with Project

 in Project.Manual vs. Auto scheduled tasks

-menu, then click Options
+menu, by clicking Options

-and select the Schedule
+and then selecting the Schedule

-"Cannot access the site due to one of the following reasons:
+Cannot access the site due to one of the following reasons:

 - The Sharepoint site url is invalid